vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 combination of a long catch-up meeting with a friend in the morning, plus my desire to not delay my first meal too much, so that I could go out in the afternoon for chores.

+## 2025-12-10: skipped all exercises

+On Wednesday 2025-12-10, I skipped all exercises.
+This was because my morning and early afternoon were spent on some financial and contingency planning work.
+I had originally not planned for the work to take this long, but once I got in the flow I decided to get it to a logical point.